Roth-Lab/serval/README.md

 If you use Serval Decode in your work, please cite:

-> Tsui, J. “Serval Decode: A Cosine‐Optimized Pixel Decoder for Spatial Transcriptomics.” *In preparation*, 2025.
+> Tsui, J. “Serval: A Cosine‐Optimized Pixel Decoder for Spatial Transcriptomics.” *In preparation*, 2025.

 ## License